mnfst/docs-baas/access-policies.md

 ## Ownership-based access

 Above rules are based on predefined roles, but you many want to grant user access only to their own records.
-For example, a platform like _Craiglist_ allows its users to create and manage classified ads only for them, not letting users edit others' content.
+For example, a platform like _Craigslist_ allows its users to create and manage classified ads only for them, not letting users edit others' content.

 In Manifest, this is done simply by adding the `{condition: 'self'}` to a restricted policy: